What is a Milestone in a Gantt Chart? - Everything You Need to Know

 How to Create a Milestone in a Gantt Chart Software?

 Setting or converting a task to a milestone is quite convenient especially in Edraw Project.
-Just follow the following quick steps to do so:
+Just watch the video and follow the following quick steps:

-1. Click to select the task which you want to set as a Milestone.
+2. Click to select a task which you want to set as a Milestone.

 - Click the Milestone button on the Home tab.